wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Wisconsin Divorce Records available online?

 However, this application form cannot be submitted online.
 Requesters would have to download and print the form.
-The completed form can be submitted in person or by mail.
+The completed form may be submitted in person or by mail.
 Some counties in the state have an online index search service that allows members of the public to search for divorces in the state and their case numbers.

-How Do I seal My Divorce Records in Wisconsin?
+How Do I Seal My Divorce Records in Wisconsin?

 While filing the motion to seal the divorce records, the party making the application can file the motion under a temporary seal.
 The temporary seal would make the divorce record unavailable to the public until the court rules on the motion.